 - Aggressive or inappropriate sexual behaviors

-Protecting Your Loved One
+Protecting Your Loved One in Nursing Homes

-There are some steps that you can take to protect your elderly family members to ensure that abuse does not happen.
 Whether your loved one is preparing to enter or is already living in a nursing home, you may ask the administration or management whether there are any policies designed to protect the residents from sexual abuse.
 Request copies of these policies, and ask how often these policies are updated to stay current with modern law and best practices.